bioc/rifi/README.md

 12    | gene2 | ...  | -     | TU_502 | 1.55      | ...   | NA       |

-Table 2: The segment data frame output.
+<sub>Table 2: The segment data frame output.
 All data given is the value averaged over the given fragment.
-Additional columns represented by the dots are additional information.
+Additional columns represented by the dots are additional information.</sub>

 ID    | gene  | ...  | strand| event  | p_value  |
 :---: | :--:  | :---:| :--:  | :---:  | :---:    |